 Should you apply for a Chase Sapphire card now?

-If you are planning a trip sometime in the coming months, then it’s almost certainly a good time to sign up for a Sapphire card, since the bonuses rarely change and the points can take you practically anywhere you want to travel.
+Now is certainly a good time to sign up for a Sapphire card – especially the Chase Sapphire Preferred with its generous 80,000 points bonus – since the bonuses rarely change and the points can take you practically anywhere you want to travel.
 Also, because the 5/24 rule limits the number of Chase cards you can sign up for in a 24-month period, we recommend applying sooner rather than later to get the clock started.